vaghi/Rent-A-Bike/README.md

 ## Getting Started

-The project was made on C# using Micorsoft Visual Studio Community 2017
+The project was made on C# using Microsoft Visual Studio Community 2017

 ### Installing